Boston, Ma on a Budget

 Lunch at Tia’s

 We left the aquarium to have lunch at Tias.
 The food was ok nothing spectacular though the clam chowder was good and the kid’s meals reasonably priced.
 Our kids ordered 3 kids meals and ate almost all the food they had definitely worked up an appetite.
-It was a beautiful day and Mike and I decided to have a bottle of wine.
+It was a beautiful day.
+My husband and I decided to have a bottle of wine.

 Boston, MA Whale Watch